Hello Students! Here are a few notes about technology for the Championship Forestry Challenge.

 - Understand concepts associated with forests, including stand composition, stand density, and crown classification.

-- Identify with common names the following tree species without a key, and know their approximate ranges in California:
+- Identify with common names the following tree species without a key, and know where they grow in western North America:

 - Identify specific species of trees, shrubs, and herbaceous plants through the use of a dichotomous identification key.
 Be familiar with basic terminology related to leaf morphology.